Millaroo, Queensland: Education

-Millaroo State School is a government primary (Early Childhood-6) school for boys and girls at Cunningham Street (20.0581°S 147.2806°E).
+Millaroo State School is a government primary (Early Childhood-6) school for boys and girls at 1-13 Cunningham Street (20.0581°S 147.2806°E).
 In 2018, the school had an enrolment of 9 students with 3 teachers (2 full-time equivalent) and 6 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Millaroo.
-The nearest secondary school is Home Hill State High School in Home Hill to the north-east, but, given the distance, families may prefer to use distance education or boarding schools.
+There are no secondary schools in Millaroo.
+The nearest government secondary school is Home Hill State High School in Home Hill to the north-east, but, given the distance, the alternatives are distance education or boarding schools.